Acts Chapter Sixteen

 Acts 16:4 & 5

-As they traveled from town to town, they delivered the decisions reached by the apostles and elders in Jerusalem for the people to obey.
-So the churches were strengthened in the faith and grew daily in numbers.
+As they went on through the towns, they delivered to the people the decisions reached by the emissaries and the elders in Yerushalayim for them to observe.
+Accordingly, the congregations were strengthened in the faith and increased in number day by day.

 So, Paul and Timothy traveled around to the towns and helped to answer the questions of the young believers.
 This served to strengthen them in their walk as Christians and is what Jesus meant when he said to "go and make disciples".
 We also see that, as they grew in their faith, the number of believers grew as well.
 That is because disciples share their faith with those around them.